berarma/berarma.github.io/about/index.md

   * __Git, Mercurial, Subversion__

-    Ready to work with the well-known Source Control Management Systems.
+    I'm working with the most well-known Source Control Management Systems.

-  * __Debian, Ubuntu__

-    Deep knowledge of GNU/Linux systems, server and desktop administration and development.

-  * __Android development__
+  * __Mobile app development__

-    Working on client interfaces for publishable/marketable Web applications (webapps).
+    Development of multi-platform mobile apps with PhoneGap.
+Ocassionally developing and maintaining Android apps.

   * __XML, REST, SOAP, SAP-RFC, JSON, YAML__

     Expertise on inter-application communication technologies.

+  * __Composer, requirejs, PHPUnit, npm, ...__

+    Trying to get the work done in the best way possible, always looking for new useful additions to my programming toolset.

+  * __Debian GNU/Linux__

+    Very good knowledge of GNU/Linux systems, server and desktop administration, as well as using them for development.
+I'm a Debian user for years at home and at work.

   * __Drupal, Jekyll, DokuWiki, Wordpress, Magento, Prestashop__

-    Building sites with some of the most used Content Management Systems.
+    I've build some sites using some of the most used Content Management Systems.

   * __Responsible / Determined and decisive / Self-reliant / Good team-worker /
   High personal standards and attention to detail / Emotionally mature and